CR7sewey/e-commerce-api-nodejs/README.md

 Does not exist in the model, which means not stored in the db.
 In this specific case, I've done it bcs I dont have anything in the product referencing the reviews

+#### Get Single Product Reviews
+To get something similar to what I've done before.
+Controller (reviews) and new route What's the advantage??
+When using virtuals, I cant use the reviews to query, bcs it's a virtual (explained before - not really in the model).
+Doing this way, having a specific controller for that from Review model, its possible!